Brief data for post-1B- tension post

 A Solved problem for ASTM A514 plate-CM#15.

-A plate Pl3x8 of A514 steel is to be used as a tension member in a truss.
-What are the values of the yield stress Fy and ultimate stress Fu to be used?
+A plate Pl3x8 of A514 steel will be used as a tension member in a truss.
+What values are the yield stress Fy and ultimate stress Fu for use?

-Based on CM#15, From the given thickness of the plate which is 3 inches from ASTM A 514we find that the grey square is available for plates from 2.5 inches to 4 inches but for yield stress of 90 ksi and Fu from 110-130 ksi.
-Our Fy will be 90 ksi and Fu will be 110 ksi.
-No changes between CM#14 and Cm#15 for A514 steel.
+Based on CM#15, from the given thickness of the plate, which is 3 inches from ASTM A 514, we find that the grey square is available for plates from 2.5 inches to 4 inches but for yield stress of 90 ksi and Fu from 110-130 ksi.
+Our Fy will be 90 ksi, and Fu will be 110 ksi.
+There are no changes between CM#14 and CM #15 for A514 steel.

 The solved problem for A514 for plates-CM#15.